yaocl/cowboy_fileupload/README.md

 	```
 	> make
 	```
-	It will get the dependent projects including cowboy, cowlib, ranch and the tool relx.
+	It will get the dependent projects including cowboy, cowlib, ranch and the tool: relx.

 3. run
 	```